ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 # C2B2_cluster_starter

-Basic introductions to how to use C2B2 cluster (including CUDA C/C++ program)
+Basic introductions to how to use C2B2 cluster (including CUDA C/C++ program). **Note** that this is not a detailed tutorial, but just a basic introduction to make you set up and start research works quickly.